thofisch/doc-api/docs/representations.md

 ### HTTP Headers

-    ### MUST: Use Hyphenated HTTP Headers

-    ### SHOULD:: Prefer Hyphenated-Pascal-Case for HTTP header Fields

-    This is for consistency in your documentation (most other headers follow this convention).
+    Prefer Hyphenated-Pascal-Case for HTTP header Fields, as this is for consistency in your documentation (most other headers follow this convention).
 Avoid camelCase (without hyphens).
 Exceptions are common abbreviations like "ID."

+Headers ensure visibility, discoverability, routing by proxies, caching, optimistic concurrency, and correct operation of HTTP as an application protocol.

+#### Using Headers to Annotate Representations

-    ### May: Use Standardized Headers
+    Use Standardized Headers

     # Use the Content-Type Header